- How do students register for orientation?

 - How do I travel in and around Chicago?

 - How do I get involved at SAIC?

 All new undergraduate students are required to attend SAIC's Undergraduate New Student Orientation; therefore, students do not need to RSVP.
 A $150 orientation fee will automatically be charged to each student's account for this program.

 Register online for Parent and Guest Registration.
-Registration is free, and parents and guests are encouraged to attend!
-Please visit the Parent page to register today!
+Registration is free, and parents and guests are encouraged to attend.
+Spring registration will open soon.